xtrupal/DeepCraft/README.md

 <img src="assets/deepcraft_logo.png" alt="DeepCraft Logo" width="300"/>
 </div>

-# Minecraft Item Image Dataset
+# DeepCraft

-Welcome to the **first open-source Minecraft item image dataset**, starting with food items!
+Welcome to the **first open-source Minecraft item image dataset**!

 This repo is made for machine learning, computer vision, and modding experiments where you need clean, labeled images of Minecraft items.
-Right now, we’re focusing on food — but the goal is to eventually cover **everything** (tools, blocks, mobs, etc.).
+Right now, we’re focusing on food but the goal is to eventually cover **everything** (tools, blocks, mobs, etc.).

 ---